MatthewJDavis/matthewjdavis.github.io/_posts/2020-06-05-public-ip-with-ansible.md

         msg: "{{ public_ip.json.ip }}"
 ```

 Now the public IP address is stored in the public_ip variable, it can be accessed and used in later tasks.
+The returned result is a dictionary with numerous keys and one of those keys is json which has the value of a dictionary.
+To access the IP address value requires access the nested dictionary: ``` public_ip.json.ip ```.